oscarjorgejorge/lab-angular-recipes/README.md

 The request should be done inside of your dish service.

-The API endpoint is a POST to `'/dishes/:dishId/ingredients/:id/add'`.
+The API endpoint is a POST to `'/api/dishes/:dishId/ingredients/:id/add'`.
 It also takes in a parameter for `quantity` in the body, which is a number.

 Add a list of a dish's ingredients to the single dish component.
 Upon successfully adding the ingredient to the dish, display the ingredient in the list.
-A dish's ingredients are formatted in the following manner:
+A dish's ingredients are sent from the API in the following manner:

 ```
 dish = {
   // ...
   ingredients: [
     {
-      ingredient: { name: "Olive Oil" },
+      ingredientId: { name: "Olive Oil" },
       quantity: 1
     },
   ]